Horamavu metro station

-Shankar Nag Metro Station (Horamavu) is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
+Horamavu metro station is an upcoming elevated metro station on the North-South corridor of the Blue Line of Namma Metro in Bangalore, India.
 Around this metro stations holds the main Horamavu suburban area which is adjacent to Banaswadi, Kalkere and Ramamurthy Nagar, followed by some prime furniture locations like Royaloak Furnitures, Cauvery Furnitures, Damro Furnitures and the famous Horamavu Bridge leading towards Kalkere and Dodda Banaswadi areas.
-This metro station is slated to become operational around June 2026.
+This metro station is expected to open around December 2027.

 History

 On November 17 2020, the Bangalore Metro Rail Corporation Limited (BMRCL) invited bids for the construction of the Horamavu metro station, part of the 11 km Reach 2B – Package 1 (Krishnarajapura - Kempapura) of the 37.692 km Blue Line of Namma Metro.
 On September 14 2021, Nagarjuna Construction Company Ltd. (NCC Ltd.) was chosen as the lowest bidder for this segment, with their proposal closely matching the initial cost estimates.
 As a result, the contract was awarded to the company, which led to the beginning of the construction works of this metro station as per the agreed terms.